dawsonkate/Analyzing_American_Baby_Name_Trends/README.md

 * Subqueries
 * Common table expressions
 * Window functions and joins
-* Selecting and filtering data
+* Filtering grouped data
+* Filtering rows where they meet a criterion
 * Aggregation functions